Skip to main content

 ii.
 Booth space in the Stamp Food Court may also be reserved (for a fee) for fundraising activities with the exception of the sale of food or tickets.

 iii.
-Campus organizations may sell (or distribute) items which fall into one of the following six (6) categories:
+Campus groups may sell (or distribute) items which fall into one of the following five (5) categories:

-1. Homemade baked goods produced by the organization that do not require heating or cooling in order to be served (cupcakes, brownies, cookies, cakes, candies, doughnuts, etc.)
+1. Bake Sales: Homemade baked goods produced by the organization that do not require heating or cooling in order to be served (cupcakes, brownies, cookies, cakes, candies, doughnuts, etc.)

 a.
 Baked goods should be individually wrapped.
 Plastic bags and plastic wrap are acceptable.
 A label must be on each individual package with the following information in 10pt font or larger: Product name; Ingredients in descending order; Allergen information (Milk, Eggs, Fish, Shellfish, Tree nut, Peanuts, Wheat, Soybeans, Sesame).